-There six species of gliders in Australia, ranging in size from a 1.6 kg Greater glider to a 12 gram Feathertail glider.
-Their acrobatics require a fair bit of energy and when the food is scarce, Feathertail and Sugar Gluders are able to enter torpor – a state similar to hibernation in bears.
+There six species of gliders in Australia, ranging in size from a 1.6 kg Greater glider to a 12-gram Feathertail glider.
+Their acrobatics require a fair bit of energy and when the food is scarce, Feathertail and Sugar Gliders are able to enter torpor – a state similar to hibernation in bears.

-A connoisseur of eucalypt leaves that are extremely difficult to digest, koala is all about preserving the energy.
-It sleeps for about 20 hours a day and spends the remaining four hours eating as many eucalypt leaves at it can since it can only absorb about 25% of the nutrients from the leaves.
-No wonder koalas have a rather lethargic demeanor.
+A connoisseur of eucalypt leaves that are extremely difficult to digest, the koala is all about preserving energy.
+It sleeps for about 20 hours a day and spends the remaining four hours eating as many eucalypt leaves as it can since it can only absorb about 25% of the nutrients from the leaves.
+No wonder koalas have a rather lethargic demeanour.

 And here’s something you probably didn’t know – young koalas eat their mum’s droppings for a few weeks before they can start eating eucalypt leaves.
-The leaves are toxic to most mammals, so the joeys have to injest the micro organisms from their mothers intestine before they can digest the leaves.
+The leaves are toxic to most mammals, so the joeys have to ingest the microorganisms from their mothers intestine before they can digest the leaves.

 Here is an animal that needs no introduction.
-Looking like a stocky short-legged bear that walks at an unhurried waddle, wombat is one of the most well-known Australian animal.
-Although, not many people realize that this clumsy marsupial can ran at up to 40 kilometers an hour.
+Looking like a stocky short-legged bear that walks at an unhurried waddle, the wombat is one of the most well-known Australian animals.
+Although, not many people realize that this clumsy marsupial can run at up to 40 kilometres an hour.